Are you an adviser? Go to Unbiased Pro

 • They use aggressive sales tactics that pressure you into making a quick decision

-• Merely offering pension release is usually all the evidence you need to know that they are up to no good.
+• Offering pension release is usually enough to know they are up to no good

 Do I need a financial adviser to release money from my pension?